IliasPapanikolaou/spring-kafka-library-ms/README.md

   - Integer value represented in milliseconds
   - Default value is 100ms

 > For Real Databases Integration Tests see: https://www.testcontainers.org/
 > and
 > https://youtu.be/Wpz6b8ZEgcU

+### Recovery in Kafka Consumer

+When number of retries are exhausted due to an error, we can configure the consumer to Recover and retry to succeed later.

+Recovery Type:
+1. Reprocess the failed record (message) again
+    - Example: Service that the Consumer interacts is temporarily down
+2. Discard the Message and move on
+    - Invalid message: Parsing error, Invalid Event

+Reprocess the failed message options:
+1. Publish the failed message to a Retry Topic
+2. Save the failed message in a DB and retry with a Scheduler

+Discard the message options:
+1. Publish the failed record in DeadLetter Topic for tracking purposes
+2. Save the failed record into a Database for tracking purposes